MARINES

 Kilroy became the U.S. super-GI who had always "already been" wherever GIs went.
 It became a challenge to place the logo in the most unlikely places imaginable.
 (It is said to be atop Mt.
 Everest, the Statue of Liberty, the underside of the Arch De Triumphe, and even scrawled in the dust on the moon.)

 As the war went on, the legend grew.
 Underwater demolition teams routinely sneaked ashore on Japanese-held islands in the Pacific to map the terrain for the coming invasions by U.S. troops (and thus, presumably, were the first GI's there to add the message wherever they could think to hide it).
 On one occasion, however, they reported seeing enemy troops painting over the Kilroy logo!
-In 1945, an outhouse was built for the exclusive use of Roosevelt, Stalin, and Churchill at the Potsdam Conference.
+In 1945,

 The first person inside was Stalin, who emerged and asked his aide (in Russian), "Who is Kilroy?"